Logical groups (entities ensemble association)

 • The Logical Groups feature in TrackMe allows you to associate multiple entities into an ensemble, for the purposes of influencing the status of each entity depending on the status of the group itself

-• For instance, you can associate two entities into a group with a 50% minimal green threshold; as long as one of the two remains compliant, the group will be considered healthy and the entities will be in a blue state
+• For instance, you can associate two firewalls into a group with a 50% minimal green threshold; as long as one of the two remains compliant, the group will be considered healthy and the non-compliant entity will be in a blue state rather than red

 • The Logical Groups feature is available for the components of the Splunk feeds tracking family, as well as Flex Objects (splk-flx)